In this article you can find more information about tasks associated with generating and publishing iOS and Android mobile apps:

 The provisioning profiles you can use are:

 Ad Hoc: this Distribution Provisioning Profile allows you to generate a release version of your mobile app that can only be used in a limited list of devices.
-Use this profile to distribute your application to a limited group of end-users.
+Use this profile to distribute your application to a limited group of end users.
 Only the devices specified for the provisioning profile will be able install and launch the app.
-If a given user's device is not authorized to install the app, the user will get a "Unable to Download App" alert message;
+If a given user's device is not authorized to install the app, the user will get an "Unable to Download App" alert message.

 In-House: this Distribution Provisioning Profile, available for the Apple Developer Enterprise Program, allows you to generate a release version of your mobile app with no limitations on which devices it will run.
 Use this profile when your mobile app will only be distributed inside your company.
 It will not be subject to review by Apple because you will not be able to submit it to the App Store.
 However, you will have to handle the app distribution on your own.